NoahHodgson/project-melia/docs/Characters-to-Know/Denesi.md

 Wife of Pops and loyal cook of the Teknesi.
-From somewhere in Berringia
+From somewhere in [[Melia-Mar-Biographics#Berringia|Berringia]]